What Is Preventive Dentistry?

 Preventive dentistry encompasses professional dental care and practicing good hygiene at home.

 Routine Dental Hygiene Assessment

-Our hygienists are trained in the latest procedures and diagnostic techniques to keep your teeth healthy over your lifetime.
+Our experienced dental hygienists are trained in the latest procedures and diagnostic techniques to keep your teeth healthy over your lifetime.
 In addition to brushing and flossing techniques and nutritional counseling, they can discuss which remineralizing products are right for you.

 Expect the highest quality and comfort from your regular cleanings.
 When you choose us as your holistic dentist you should also expect non-invasive procedures for restorative or preventive dental health conditions and a tailor-made program that meets all your dental health needs.

 A preventive approach is the cornerstone of current dentistry.
 Coming in for regular dental check ups and cleanings can help detect problems which may be developing in your mouth – from small cavities which may be advancing in size, to periodontal or gum disease, to bite problems, to various mouth lesions.

 Cleanings, Exams, and X-rays

 Our experienced hygienists can provide you with examinations, take diagnostic digital x-ray images, teach you the various techniques of oral hygiene care, perform dental cleanings and polishing while making you feel at ease.

 Gum or periodontal disease is an infection of the tissues and bone that surround the teeth.
 It can be painless in many cases and affects the majority of adults.
 We can help diagnose and treat it .